travis-ci/docs-travis-ci-com/user/common-build-problems.md

 Approximate available disk space is listed in the [build environment overview](/user/reference/overview/#virtualisation-environment-vs-operating-system).

 The best way to find out what is available on your specific image is to run `df -h` as part of your build script.
-If you need a bit more space in your Ubuntu builds, we recommend using `sudo: required` *and* `language: minimal`, which will route you to a base image with less tools and languages preinstalled.
+If you need a bit more space in your Ubuntu builds, we recommend using `language: minimal`, which will route you to a base image with less tools and languages preinstalled.
 This image has approximately ~24GB of free space.